cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ![Opening Handshake](opening_handshake.png)

-At the end of an opening handshake between two chains implementing the correct IBC protocol, the following properties hold:
+At the end of an opening handshake between two chains implementing the subprotocol, the following properties hold:
 - Each chain has each other's correct root-of-trust as originally specified by the initiating user.
 - The chains have agreed to a shared connection version.
 - Each chain has knowledge of and has agreed to its identifier on the other chain.